isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * The rule itself -- e.g., **no naked `new`**
 * A rule reference number -- e.g., **C.7** (the 7th rule related to classes).
-  Since the major sections are not inherently ordered, we use a letter as the first part of a rule reference "number".
+  Since the major sections are not inherently ordered, we use letters as the first part of a rule reference "number".
   We leave gaps in the numbering to minimize "disruption" when we add or remove rules.
 * **Reason**s (rationales) -- because programmers find it hard to follow rules they don't understand
 * **Example**s -- because rules are hard to understand in the abstract; can be positive or negative